SEN/ASN Support

 Teacher controls the pace

 There is no pressure to move before a concept is secure.
 Teachers set the pace, spending the time needed on each step.
-Big Maths supports this, it doesn’t fight it.
+Big Maths supports this, it does not fight it.

 Content is always accessible